 If the dispute is a question of coffin burial or cremation or of the location of the final resting place, the parties must be offered mediation on request.
 The burial authority in the location where the deceased was last registered in the population register acts as the mediator.
-If the parties do not agree during mediation, the county administrative board takes over the case and makes a decision.
+If the parties cannot agree during the mediation process, the county administrative board will take over the matter and rule on who/which of the parties may decide on the dispute.
 The procedure for handling such disputes may take time.
 One good way of preventing a dispute is for people to write down their wishes and inform their close relatives of them.